everpub/openscienceprize/proposal.md

 following the cutting edge of technology.

 Using the NASA Technology readiness levels as a guide open and reusable science publishing has reached level 3/4.
-That is individual components have been validated in a laboratory setting.
+This means that individual components have been validated in a laboratory setting.
 This project will elevate open and reusable science publishing to level 6/7.
-This represents a major step in the level of fidelity of the technology, demonstrating a prototype system, which goes beyond ad-hoc patched together components, in use in a relevant environment.
+This represents a major step in the level of fidelity of the technology, demonstrating a prototype system, which goes beyond ad-hoc patched together components, in use in a real-life environment.

 Currently assembling the right technological solutions for an open and reusable publication requires considerable technical skill.
 Often